oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 ### The experience on Wayland is not the smoothest (fix Wayland issues)

 This may happen for a lot of reasons.
 For a while now, NVIDIA has been known to have issues with the Wayland windowing system.
 However, NVIDIA has been working on making this better.
-And this has actually already gotten much better starting from the NVIDIA driver 555.42.02 which added explicit sync support (see https://www.reddit.com/r/linux_gaming/comments/1cx8739/nvidia_555_driver_now_out_explicit_sync_support/ & https://www.reddit.com/r/linux_gaming/comments/1bjhx8w/explicit_sync_protocol_just_merged_on_wayland/)
+And this has actually already gotten much better starting from the NVIDIA driver 555.42.02 which added [explicit sync](https://9to5linux.com/developer-explains-why-explicit-sync-will-finally-solve-the-nvidia-wayland-issues) support.

+So first of all, make sure to have:
+- Version 555.42.02 or a higher version of the Nvidia driver
-So make sure to have version 555 or a higher version of the driver first then continue reading below to make the experience even smoother:
+- GNOME 46.1 or a higher version on your Ubuntu installation

+then continue reading below to make the experience even smoother:

 * Your system may be using the Mesa driver instead of the NVIDIA one on Wayland sessions.
 You can confirm this by typing `glxinfo|egrep "OpenGL vendor|OpenGL renderer*"`